gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 Options for Hmmer execution and hits filtering::

   --hmmer HMMER_EXE     Path to the hmmsearch program.
-                        If it is not specify rely on the PATH.
+                        If not specified, the program will search in the configuration file, and then in the PATH.
                         (default: None)

   --e-value-search E_VALUE_RES
                         Maximal e-value for hits to be reported during hmmsearch search.
+                        By default MacSyFinder sets per-profile thresholds for hmmsearch searches using the "--cut_ga" option of HMMER.
-                        By default MF set per profile threshold for hmmsearch run (--cut_ga option) If --e-value-search is set the --cut-ga option is disabled and the new threshold (-E in hmmsearch) is applied to all profiles.)
+                        If --e-value-search is set, the --cut-ga option is disabled and the new threshold (-E in hmmsearch) is applied to all profiles.
                         (default: None)

   --i-evalue-select I_EVALUE_SEL